Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Further details on noise stability

 We notice that the $\Stab_{\delta}[f]$ is given by two terms: the first one depends on the window size and the second one on the stability of the aggregation function.
 For large enough window size, the second term in~\eqref{eq:stabPVR} is the dominant one, and $\Stab_\delta[f] $ depends on the stability of $g$.
 Thus from Theorem~\ref{thm:distr_match}, $f$ is not learned by GD (in the extended input space) in poly(n) time if the stability of the aggregation function is $n^{-\omega(1)}$.
 On the other hand, for small window size (specifically for $w = O(\log(n))$), the $\Stab_\delta(f)$ is `noticeable' (as defined in Appendix~\ref{sec:no_input_augmentation}) for every aggregation function, since the function value itself depends on a limited number of input bits.
-Thus, noise unstable aggregation functions (e.g. parities) can form a PVR function with `noticeable' stability, if the window size is $O(\log(n))$. \paragraph{Computation of~\eqref{eq:stabPVR}.} We compute the expression in~\eqref{eq:stabPVR} with the following:
+Thus, noise unstable aggregation functions (e.g. parities) can form a PVR function with `noticeable' stability, if the window size is $O(\log(n))$.
+As examples, we consider the specific cases of pairty and majority vote as aggregation functions. \begin{itemize} \item Parity: If we choose $g(x_1,...,x_w) = \prod_{i=1}^w x_i$, one can observe that $\Stab_\delta(g) = (1-2\delta)^w$.
+Then, eq.~\eqref{eq:stabPVR} becomes $\Stab_\delta(f) = (1-\delta)^{w+p} [ 1-(1-2\delta)^w] +(1-\delta)^p $, and $\Stab_\delta(f)$ is decreasing with $w$. \item Majority: If we choose $g$ to be $g(x_1,...,x_w) = \sign(\sum_{i=1}^w x_i)$, then, for $w$ large, $\Stab_\delta (g) \sim 1-2/\pi \cdot \arccos(1-2\delta)$ (see e.g.~\cite{o'donnell_2014}).
+Plugging this in eq.~\eqref{eq:stabPVR}, one can observe that also for majority vote $\Stab_\delta(f) $ is decreasing with $w$. \end{itemize}